 The first step in dividing marital property is to determine the value of all assets acquired during the marriage.
 This process typically begins with an inventory of all marital assets, including real estate, vehicles, bank accounts, retirement accounts, investments, and personal property.
 Debts incurred during the marriage, such as mortgages, loans, and credit card balances, must also be assessed as they factor into the overall distribution.

 To establish the value of each asset, spouses may need to obtain professional appraisals or valuations.
-Real estate and personal property, such as artwork or collectibles, may require appraisals from certified experts.
+Real estate and personal property, such as artwork or collectibles, may require appraisals from certified professionals.
 The valuation of retirement accounts, pensions, and investments may necessitate the assistance of a financial professional or actuary.

 By accurately determining the value of all marital property and debts, spouses can ensure a comprehensive assessment of their financial situation, which is essential for a fair division of assets.